City Website Formatting Guide

 Underlined Content

-Avoid manually underlining content at all times, as it is reserved exclusively for hyperlinks.
+Do no underline text, it is reserved exclusively for hyperlinks.
 Use H2 (primary) or H3 (secondary) headings to organize information.
-See Headings for more information.

 - You would be forgiven for thinking that this is a link, although it is not.